Scenarios of Responding to Climate Risk

-Alfred Posch (UoG), Ilona Otto (UoG), Stina E.Oseland (Berge Municipality).
+Alfred Posch (University of Graz), Ilona Otto (University of Graz), Stina E.Oseland (Bergen Municipality).

 Thursday’s session is dedicated to different scenarios of responding to climate risk, looking at government, policies and grassroot initiatives.
 The session starts off with a look at how disruptive top-down policies can be a tool to achieve rapid decarbonization.
 We will proceed with investigating what role grassroot initiatives can play in climate change mitigation and adaption, before lastly contemplating how to control climate risk from a government perspective.

 Alfred Posch is a researcher at University of Graz.